Catalina Island Camping

-Grab some food and a Bloody Mary and listen to the waves.
-At the Dive and Recreation Center you can rent SCUBA gear, snorkel gear, kayaks, SUPs, mountain bikes, hydrobikes, and skiffs!
-If you're a hiker, be stop by Visit Services to inquire about trails that fit your skill level.
+Grab some food and a Bloody Mary and listen to the waves from the restaurant.
+Or go to the Dive and Recreation Center you can rent SCUBA gear, snorkel gear, kayaks, SUPs, mountain bikes, hydrobikes, and skiffs!
+If you're a hiker, be stop by Visit Services center to inquire about trails that fit your skill level.